+The ‘Loan Exhibition of Paintings’ held in the temporary national museum in Cardiff City Hall in 1913.
+Image: https://museum.wales/articles/1039/From-Industry-to-Impressionism--what-two-sisters-did-for-Wales/

+Claude Monet, San Giorgio Maggiore, Twilight, 1908.
+Purchased by Gwendoline Davies October 1912, exhibited in 1913, bequated to National Museum of Wales 1951.
+Photo: © Amgueddfa Cymru - National Museum Wales.

 As a case study, the paper examined early twentieth century Wales, focusing in particular on the 1913 Loan Exhibition of Paintings – which mostly exhibited the collection of Gwendoline and Margaret Davies – posited as a crystallisation of myriad transnational networks and a catalyst for generative, productive translation and hybridization between cultures.

-Paul Cézanne, Still life with teapot Claude Monet, Rouen Cathedral

 The Davies sisters’ collection was particularly strong in modern French paintings and sculptures, and was bequeathed to the National Museum of Wales in 1951 and 1963.
 Marginal to histories of the reception of impressionism in Britain that center on London, in Wales, where they are significantly better known, the Davies sisters’ collecting is invariably either lauded as a facet of Welsh national becoming (as ‘what two sisters did for Wales’), or critiqued as a foreign import, reflective of English rather than Welsh taste, and thus irrelevant ‘to our particular national story’.
 This dynamic (assumptions of Welsh irrelevance combined with an exclusively national hermeneutic) is repeated across scholarship on the history of art and collecting in Wales more broadly, and indeed provided the conceptual framework in which the 1913 exhibition itself was conceived and received.

 In the early twentieth century it was assumed (inside and outside Wales) that Wales had no art culture and the Welsh people lacked taste.
 Thus, aiming to remedy this national humiliation in the context of a revival of cultural nationalism (in which the Davies sisters participated), the exhibition was conceived to ‘direct’ the Welsh public in a more ‘noble standard of taste’ and ‘give stimulus to the long-delayed revival in Welsh art’.
 Yet, this positing of (French) impressionism as a catalyst for Welsh national culture entailed more conceptual and concrete translation than has heretofore been realised.

+Catalogue of Loan Exhibition of Paintings (with Illustrations) February & March 1913.
+Cardiff: Amgueddfa Genedlaethol Cymru / National Museum of Wales, 1913.
+Photo: © Samuel Raybone